The Parthenon Marbles

 The Parthenon was built on the Acropolis of Athens, Greece between 447 and 432 B.C. as a testament to the glory and pride of the Athenian state.
 The Parthenon stands on the Acropolis of Athens which in ancient times, as it does today, dominates the city of Athens.
 The Acropolis is an extremely rocky outcrop above the city of Athens.
 The word acropolis comes from the Greek, Akron meaning “highest point” and polis meaning “city”.
 The Acropolis is a flat-topped rock that rises high over Athens, with a large flat area which has been used as a fortress and a religious centre from time immemorial.

 Use the interactive Google Map below to gain 360 degree views of the Acropolis of Athens.

 In ancient times, the Acropolis was used as a fortress and a religious centre dedicated to the cult of the city’s patron goddess, Athena.
 During the 5th century B.C. peace had been made with Persia and Athens had reached the highpoint in her wealth and power.
 Athens was the leader of the majority of the Greek city-states, who paid tribute to Athens for protection from Persia.
 Under the democratically elected leadership of Pericles, Athens decided to use its wealth to build a great new temple to Athena.

 “Just because you do not take an interest in politics doesn’t mean politics won’t take an interest in you.”
 Pericles

-The temple was erected using Doric style columns from white marble quarried from Mount Pentelikon which is about sixteen kilometres from the Acropolis.
+The Temple of Athena was erected using Doric style columns from white marble quarried from Mount Pentelikon which is about sixteen kilometres from the Acropolis.
 The building was architected in perfect proportions and decorated with a plethora of sculptures.